How to Capitalize on Sports Bar Marketing

 Establish a presence on Facebook, Twitter, Instagram and other social media platforms to make yourself more accessible to followers and give you a strong (and free!) way to spread the word about special deals and events to your target audience.
 But if promotions are all you have to offer on social media, they can easily become white noise, so be sure to actively communicate with your followers to establish a more meaningful and profitable rapport.
 Or, if you want to skip the social-media-middle-man, consider creating a mobile club using SMS marketing where customers can opt-in to having coupons and other special offers sent directly to their phones.
 There are a lot of things to consider when going this route, so be sure to research how to set up an SMS campaign system before you get started!

 There are also more "traditional" opportunities for sports bars to build brand awareness, such as sponsoring local sports teams or buying radio ad space during sports talk programming.

-Shocking as it may seem, there are some out there who have no interest in any sport, but you can still score a touchdown from the free throw line with these potential customers!
-Billiards, darts, and beer pong can be enjoyed by sports enthusiasts and everyday patrons alike.
+Shocking as it may seem, there are some out there who have no interest in any sport, but there are other types of entertainment that you can offer to appeal to these potential customers.
+Activities like arcade games, billiards, or pinball machines can be enjoyed by sports enthusiasts and everyday patrons alike.
 If you have enough space, you could host card games or trivia nights with prizes like free booze or shirts and bottle openers with your logo printed on them, or you could even arrange open mic nights for local comedians or musicians to showcase their talents.
 The key is knowing how far you can go with each event to create an environment that will appeal to non-sports fans, without interfering with the sporting atmosphere enjoyed by your regular customers.

 Field of Dreams